Hirak (Algeria): Media coverage

-Until 1 March 2019, public television, radio, and press totally ignored the demonstrations, while private television channels linked to power dealt with them in a limited way.
+Until 1 March 2019, public television, radio, and press totally ignored the demonstrations, while private television channels linked to the establishment dealt with them in a limited way.
 A boycott campaign was launched against the media.
 The editor-in-chief of Channel III, Meriem Abdou, resigned on 23 February as a protest against the treatment of the movement on the government-run radio station.
 Several journalists were arrested.
 A hundred journalists and the NGO Reporters Without Borders publicly denounced the censorship practiced by the Algerian executive.
 When state TV channels did begin mentioning the protests, they were critical of the protesters and did not refer to their motives.
-In contrast, the private print media and news sites reported widely on events from the beginning.
+In contrast, private print media and news sites reported widely on events from the beginning.

 Despite the opening of the audiovisual media to competition in 2011, off-shore channels can be shut down at any time because of their precarious legal status.
 One foreign media outlet, Al Jazeera, has been banned from Algeria since 2004.

 On 4 March, Nadia Madassi, Canal Algérie's nightly news anchor for the past 15 years, resigned because she had been required to read a letter attributed to the president on the air.

 On 5 March, Echorouk and El Bilad were sanctioned by the Ministries of Communication for having covered the demonstrations, and were cut off from advertising by the ANEP (national publishing and advertising agency).